LTNhoTin/LTNhoTin.github.io/_posts/2024-06-02-understanding-bias,-variance,-and-data-mismatch-in-machine-learning.md

 **High Data-Mismatch**:
 This occurs when the model encounters data during deployment that is significantly different from the training data.
 This can happen due to changes in the environment, user behavior, or other factors that were not present or considered during training.

+**Low Data-Mismatch**:
+This occurs when the training data and real-world data have similar distributions, leading to better performance.

 **Example**:
 Consider a model trained on high-resolution, well-lit images of fruits to classify them.
 If this model is deployed in a real-world setting with low-resolution, poorly-lit images taken by different cameras, its performance will likely degrade due to data-mismatch.

 ## Diagnosing and Addressing Issues